cyberoblivion/co-blog/_posts/2024-04-28-add-vuejs-to-jekyll.markdown

 ### Live Markdown Editor with Vue.js
 To showcase Vue’s capabilities, let’s build a simple markdown editor.
 The editor will include:

-1. A Markdown input—where users can type markdown.
+1. A Markdown input; where users can type markdown.
-2. A Live Preview—showing the formatted markdown in real-time.
+2. A Live Preview; showing the formatted markdown in real-time.

 We'll also use **Lodash** for debouncing input changes and **Marked.js** to render markdown into HTML.